 In the 1940s, while I was growing up, it was not unusual to see people with broken buttons, almost certainly because someone had risked using the mangle on them.

 So buttons on clothes that were often washed, particularly on men's shirts, were made of woven linen so that they wouldn't break under the pressure of the mangle rollers.

 Clothes like heavy overalls needed heavier buttons.
-The solution was to have buttons with metal shanks which, rather than being sewn in place, were poked through small holes and held in place with studs or clips.
+The solution was to have buttons with metal shanks which.
+Rather than being sewn in place, they were poked through small holes and held in place with studs or clips.
 The clips were rather like short hair grips.

 Then every time that the item was washed, the buttons were removed and then clipped back into place afterwards.
 The holes for the shanks were sewn just like regular button holes except that they were much smaller and round.

 Once spin dryers came on the market, types of button ceased to be a problem.